 Coupons: While there aren't a lot of manufacturers coupons for fresh produce if you cut coupons to save on health and beauty items, paper products, cleaning supplies and other non-food items then you have more "grocery money" available for healthy foods.

-Use them at a store like Ralph's that doubles coupons (up to 50 cents) or use on an "extra bucks" item at CVS or Rite Aid and sometimes they will be paying YOU to buy the item.
+Use them at a store that doubles coupons (up to 50 cents) or use on an “extra bucks” item at CVS or Rite Aid and sometimes they will be paying YOU to buy the item.

-From Volunteer "Smart Shopper"
+From Volunteer “Smart Shopper” Kim Moeller

-- Invest in an "immersion blender."
+- Invest in an “immersion blender.”
 This tool is a handheld blender the kids can use to make their own smoothies.
-Just add the fruit, soy milk, or protein powder and put the blender in a cup.
+Just add the fruit, almond milk, or protein powder and put the blender in a cup.
 It blends a single serving without having to get out the entire blender.

 - Save money on your produce or veggies by shopping early morning or late afternoon.
 Ask your produce manager when they discount the various items in the produce department.
 Often, I will see the veggie trays, salads, sometimes packages of strawberries marked at 75% off provided.
 I arrive around 9 a.m. at my local grocery store.

 - Be a part of a co-op.
 I pay $20 a week and I receive a bag of fresh veggies and fruits.
 Sometimes, the bag also includes eggs, fresh lunchmeats, and fresh chicken breasts.
 Every time I go and pick up my food, I bring a reusable grocery bag.
-A new recyclable bag is already packed for me and ready to go.
-I pick up my food every Tuesday between 9:00 – 2:00 pm at the Dove Canyon plaza.
-On Mondays, the co-op emails everyone a healthy recipe to use for the week.
-Most of the ingredients are contained in that week's bag.
-Whatever else I will need is listed separately in the email along with the complete list of co-op items for the week.
-Their phone number is: 949-888-5956, ask for Nancy.
+Read here to learn more about co-ops in your area.

-MEATBALL SOUP (I usually purchase all of the ingredients at Trader Joe's)
+(I usually purchase all of the ingredients at Trader Joe’s)

 - 2 boxes of chicken broth